bc24-miage-dev/BC24-PHP/README.md

 dans le .env
 6. Les fichiers docker et le dossier frankenphp sont à usage futur, se servir du serveur de Symfony pour le moment : `symfony serve -d`

+## OR run with docker anywhere
+1) change the last line in bundles.php Twig\Extra\TwigExtraBundle\TwigExtraBundle::class => ['all' => false],

+2) go into the root directory

+	cd gui/symfony-docker

+3) run the docker compose command

+	docker-compose -f compose.yaml up --build

+ - first time will take a minute or two
+ - will finally launch the application (make sure you check out all the host addresses) there are https://localhost:443 (https) and http://localhost:80 (http) Both should work but lets just stay with the later (80) one for now.

+You will already be able to see the web app but no login is possible, since the DB migration was not yet done

+4) enter the docker container comand line interface

+	docker exec -ti symfony-docker-php-1 sh

+5) in the docker container execute the DB shema creation and migration commands (answer all the questions with y)

+	php bin/console doctrine:migrations:migrate
+	php bin/console doctrine:fixtures:load --group=app

+If you go back to the web app you will be able to log in now.
 ## Utilisation

 ### À savoir :